uozuAho/ausbills/wozreadme.md

 - I'd also like to know about executive and state level, but starting small

 # todo
-- WIP: ask for some bills
-- cluster
+- summarise long summaries
-    - by area? kmeans? how many areas are there?
+- load bill memorandums, embed, summarise
+    - does this give better summaries than bill summaries/shortened summaries?
+- clustering: try again once you've embedded bill memorandums
 - load bills from previous parliaments
 - show number of bills passed over time
+    - who gets more done while in parliament?
     - do libs/labor cause different bills to be passed/rejected?
-- load bill memorandums, embed, any better?
-    - ask more specific questions
-    - try RAG?
 - data quality
     - loading 11 bad records in current parliament bills list. why?